How many immigrants are in Massachusetts?

 Massachusetts residents were foreign-born

-The number of foreign-born residents in Massachusetts increased from 957K in 2011 to 1.21M in 2021.
-This rise occurred alongside changes in the native-born population due to births, deaths, and migration.
-Analyzing the foreign-born share of the total population provides a clearer understanding of these demographics.
-In 2021, the foreign-born population in Massachusetts was 17.3%, higher than the overall US rate of 13.6%, and up from 14.7% in the state in 2011.
+The number of foreign-born residents in Massachusetts grew from 1.05M in 2013 to 1.26M in 2023.
+This increase occurred alongside changes in the native-born population due to births, deaths, and people moving.
+Analyzing the foreign-born share of the total population provided a better view of these demographics.
+In Massachusetts, the foreign-born share of the population was 18.1% in 2023, higher than the US overall at 14.3%, and up from 15.6% in the state since 2013.

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-In 2021, the metro areas in the US with the highest and lowest foreign-born population shares were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.2% (highest) and Beckley, WV at 0.8% (lowest).
-In Massachusetts, the highest and lowest were: Boston-Cambridge-Newton, MA-NH at 19.3% and Pittsfield, MA at 6%.
+From 2018 to 2022, the metro areas (with data) in the US with the highest and lowest foreign-born population share were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.5% foreign-born (highest) and Beckley, WV at 0.9% foreign-born (lowest).
+The highest and lowest among the metro areas in or connected to Massachusetts were: Boston-Cambridge-Newton, MA-NH at 19.6% foreign-born (highest) and Pittsfield, MA at 5.9% foreign-born (lowest).

 Change location to see this data for other areas